 Day 1: Indian, Girdwood and Portage

 Indian Valley Mine is at the bottom of the driveway.
 Stop in for a tour and your complementary bucket of pay dirt.
 Next is the resort town of Girdwood just 25 minutes from Indian.
 While Girdwood is ski central during the winter, summer means hiking through the temperate rainforest, riding the tram, or even taking a glacier dogsledding tour.
 In Portage, see the impressive Begich, Boggs Visitor Center and the Portage Glacier.
 Nearby is the Alaska Wildlife Conservation Center where you can safely watch grizzly bears, muskox, moose and elk.

 Whittier is just under an hours drive from the lodge, where you’ll find day cruises into Prince William Sound to view glaciers and wildlife.
 A bit further is the town of Seward, the gateway to Kenai Fjords National Park.
 In Seward there are also day cruise options into the fjords, as well as kayaking excursions and hiking trails.

 Great for Weddings and Special Events

 Since the lodge works so well for multi-generational families and friends, it also makes a great spot for parties, special events, or weddings.
-A 24 hour event rental for a maximum of 30 guests is $2,500 with overnight accommodations for 12.
-For an extra fee, they can host larger outdoor events (up to 100) with outdoor tents and restrooms.
+You can choose from hourly rates, a 24-hour rate, or multi-day packages.
+The hourly rate has a minimum requirement of four hours, and the rate is $250 / hr on weekends and holidays, and $200 / hour on week days.
+The 24 hour event rental for a maximum of 30 guests is $3,500 with overnight accommodations for 12.
+For larger events over 30 (up to 200), Turnagain View Lodge can arrange outdoor tents and restrooms.
 Arlene or Roger can even help connect you with caterers (the kitchen can support it), florists and wedding planners.